-Section 3: Overawards (Loans and Grants)
+10.3 Overawards (Loans and Grants)

 To identify students who have received more student financial assistance than for which they are eligible.
-Students may have their loan overaward deducted from any future loan entitlement.
+Students may have their overaward deducted from any future loan entitlement.

-When a student has a change in circumstances that requires a reassessment of their original award, any student financial assistance already provided that exceeds the student's reassessed eligibility for student financial assistance will be considered an overaward.
+When a student has a change in circumstances that requires a reassessment of their original award, any student financial assistance already provided that exceeds the student's reassessed eligibility for student financial assistance may be considered an overaward.

-Overawards are identified as a result of a reassessment of an original application initiated by a student, a financial aid officer or StudentAid BC as a result of an audit or verification.
+Overawards are identified as a result of a reassessment of an original application initiated by a student, a financial aid officer or StudentAid BC as a result of a review or verification.